Azure-Samples/confidential-container-samples/confidential-big-data-spark/README.md

 In this scenario, we leverage Spark with Scone on a [Confidential Capable AKS cluster](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started) to showcase a sample pattern for processing larger datasets in a distributed fashion, as well as showcasing confidential analytics on relational Database Engines storing confidential data.

-> As a pre-requsite to this scenario, an Azure SQL Database with Always Encrypted with secure enclaves is required.
+> As a pre-requisite to this scenario, an Azure SQL Database with Always Encrypted with secure enclaves is required.
 Please follow the detailed steps outlined in this [`sql-server-samples` repository](https://github.com/microsoft/sql-server-samples/blob/master/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database/README.md) to deploy the `ContosoHR` Database.
-We will not be using the App Service web app that is included in this scenario.

 Our Spark application will process 2 sample datasets from 2 data sources:
-1. [Azure Data Lake Storage - Parquet files](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction): We use is the common [NYC Taxi](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=pyspark) Dataset - where we demonstrate a simple Spark Job ([`COUNT *`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.count.html)) on 1.5 Billion Rows of Parquet files (50 GB) stored on Azure Data Lake Storage.
+1. [Azure Data Lake Storage - Parquet files](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction): It is a publicly available common [NYC Taxi](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=pyspark) Dataset - where we demonstrate a simple Spark Job ([`COUNT *`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.count.html)) on 1.5 Billion Rows of Parquet files (50 GB) stored on Azure Data Lake Storage.
 The purpose here is to show the horizontal scalability (multiple-pods perform a single job) enabled through this architecture.
 2. [Azure SQL DB - Always Encrypted with secure enclaves](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sql-server-ver15): We showcase how to access Always Encrypted data (Encrypted [`ContosoHR` Database](https://github.com/microsoft/sql-server-samples/blob/master/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database/README.md#demos-steps-1) from this sample) as plaintext inside the Spark Container Enclave.
+This service extends confidentiality from compute infrastructure to Azure PaaS service to achieve end to end solution confidentiality.

-> Azure Confidential Enclave VM's [DCsv3 and DCdsv3](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv3-series) is in public preview and offers large EPC memeory sizes to help run memory intensive applications like analytics.
+> Azure Confidential Enclave VM's [DCsv3 and DCdsv3](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv3-series) is in public preview and offers large EPC memory sizes to help run memory intensive applications like analytics.

 ![Scenario 3](images/Scenario.png)

 The tasks are divided among the available executors (user configurable), which allows for horizontal scalability.
 The executors are written in Python and have their source code encrypted by the Scone filesystem protection features we've already discussed.

+> 💡 This solution can be extended to on-prem sensitive data encrypted and then uploaded to Azure DataLake storage and have the data decryption keys securely stored in AKV mHSM and then delivered to confidential container (Apache Spark) through AKV mHSM.
+This extension will help keep the data protected with a 3-legged stool approach keeping the data safe during rest, transit, and in-use to help meet end to end confidentiality needs.

 ### A note about EPC Memory Size

 The same protection guarantees as the previous scenarios apply here too.
 Kubernetes admins, or any privileged user, cannot inspect the in-memory contents or source code of driver or executors.
 EPC is specialized memory partition in an Azure Confidential Enclaves VM that Enclaves or Confidential containers use.
 These VM's also come with regular memory (un-encrypted) memory to run non-enclave apps.
-As part of this sample we did performance [benchmarking](#benchmark) and did not see any noticeable performance drops).
+As part of this sample, we did performance [benchmarking](#benchmark) and did not see any noticeable performance drops).

 ### Running with Remote Attestation